Cloudflare Lava Lamps

 Parking: Metered street parking on Townsend.
 Garages in SoMa nearby.

-Walking: Near AT&T Park (Oracle Park), the Caltrain station, and the South Beach waterfront.
+Walking: Near Oracle Park, the Caltrain station, and the South Beach waterfront.